HugoCantu/github-slideshow/_posts/0000-01-02-HugoCantu.md

 layout: slide
 title: "Welcome to Hugo Cantu's slide!"
 ---
-This is Hugo Cantu's slide.
+This is my awesome slide.
 Use the left arrow to go back!